radicle-dev/radicle-upstream/DEVELOPMENT.md

 into the main branch must be placed behind the feature flag, to make them inaccessible for the general public.

-We do that by using `native > ipc.js > isExperimental` as a feature flag to enable or disable said features accordingly to the mode in which we are running the app.
+We do that by using `native > ipc.ts > isExperimental` as a feature flag to enable or disable said features accordingly to the mode in which we are running the app.